shovon/hyperguard/README.md

 const result1 = json.validate("1");
 if (result1.isValid) {
 	// We get the JavaScript Number `1` result1.value;
 }

-const emptyStr = json.validate("\"\"");
+const emptyStr = json.validate('""');
 if (emptyStr.isValid) {
 	// We get the JavaScript string `""` emptyStr.value;
 }
 ```

 #### Motivation and usage

-The core of Type Guardian's philosophy is that not only should we validate inputs, but also apply necessary transformations from them.
+The core of Hyperguard's philosophy is that not only should we validate inputs, but also apply necessary transformations from them.

 In this case, not only are we expecting a string, but the string should also be a valid JSON string.
 From which, we should be able to parse it into a JavaScript object.